-The Fresno County Department of Public Works assumed operational responsibilities of the community water and sewer systems in April 2010.
+The Fresno County Department of Public Works assumed direct operational responsibilities of the community water and sewer systems in April 2010.
 California Water Services out of Coalinga had previously been under contract with the County to operate and maintain the water and sewer systems.
 The District contracts with PG&E to provide street lighting services and with a private hauler to provide garbage removal.

-The existing surface water treatment plant does not provide optimal Total Organic Carbon (TOC) reduction to help control Total Trihalomethanes (TTHM), which are a byproduct of the Contact Time (CT) of idinfectant chemicals with the raw surface water.
-The system was issued a Compliance Order from the California Department of Public Health (CDPH) due to TTHM and Haloacetic violations on November 3, 2008.
-Staff has requested grant funding from the CDPH for planning and construction of a new treatment facility to meet the orders of the Compliance Order.
+The two existing surface water treatment plants are old and do not provide optimal Total Organic Carbon (TOC) reduction to help control Total Trihalomethanes (TTHM), which are a byproduct of the Contact Time (CT) of disinfectant chemicals with the raw surface water.
+The system was issued a Compliance Order from the California Department of Public Health (CDPH) due to TTHM violations on November 3, 2008.
+Staff has requested grant funding from CDPH for planning and construction of a new treatment facility to meet the orders of the Compliance Order.